Fagner3g/phone-book/README.md

 # Phone book
- An application made in react, nodeJs, express, nginx and mongodb
+ An application developed in docker, reactJs, nodeJs, express, nginx and mongodb.